-A skilful follower with great dodging ability, James 'Tuck' Metherell was an essential element in the 1894 Norwood premiership team along with his Moonta mining colleagues Jimmy Polglase and Jack Slee.
+A skilful follower with great dodging ability, James 'Tack' Metherell was an essential element in the 1894 Norwood premiership team along with his Moonta mining colleagues Jimmy Polglase and Jack Slee.

 All three came to the fore as Norwood mounted its 1894 premiership challenge in three cliffhanger matches, defeating Port Adelaide, drawing with South Adelaide and then clinching the title in the replay, 4.7 to 3.5.
 In that match Metherell did the work of two men.
 It was his splendid kick to the river end that enabled 'Bos' Daly to get his toe to the ball for the winning goal while being tackled by a desperate defender.

 Norwood had snatched an unlikely flag through quick passages of play, long kicking and deadly goal-shooting.
 Summing up Metherell's season, The South Australian Chronicle said: "He is an unassuming man who never indulges in the showy performances peculiar to some exponents of the game and at times his work was so brilliant as to make him shine more conspicuously than any other man on the field."

 'Goalfront' in The South Australian Register rated him "the best ruckman of the year" and 'Onlooker in The Express and Telegraph said: "The Norwoods had no harder 'grafter' than Metherell, whose remarkably fine ruck play deserves all the praise that can be bestowed upon it."